penguingovernor/toucan/README.md

 What's an IV?

-An IV or initialization vector allows use to reuse keys.
+An IV or initialization vector allows the reuse of keys.
 It doesn't have to be securely stored and can be sent along with the cipher text.
 As long as the IV isn't reused all should be dandy.
 For practical purpose, consider an IV as a secondary key that doesn't have to be secret and must only be used once.